tomwassenberg/certbot-ocsp-fetcher/README.md

 (as used by Certbot) with the `der` extension appended.
 Be sure to point nginx to the staple file(s) by using the `ssl_stapling_file` directive in the nginx configuration of the website.
-For instance, by including: `ssl_stapling_file /etc/nginx/ocsp-cache/example.com.der;`, where `/etc/nginx/ocsp-cache` is the output directory that can be specified using `-o/--output-dir`.
+For instance, by including: `ssl_stapling_file /var/cache/certbot-ocsp-fetcher/example.com.der;`, where `/var/cache/certbot-ocsp-fetcher` is the default output directory when using the [supplied systemd service].

 Invoke the tool with privileges that allow it to access the directory that Certbot stores its certificates in (by default `/etc/letsencrypt/live`).
 You